Mr-Smyth/circles/README.md

 relationship.

 Clicking on Add Parents, will perform the above CRUD, and automatically take the user to step 3 - Edit Spouse.
-Clicking skip, will take the user to the next step - Edit Spouse.
+Clicking skip, is only available, if parents details have been already entered and it will take the user to the next step - Assign Spouse.

 **Note:** ***Skip will only be available if the persons parents have already been entered***